21 out of 28 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The GoodWhenever I talk about BioWare, one of my most favorite game developers, there is always one game I try not to mention, and that is Neverwinter Nights.
+The GoodWhenever I talk about BioWare, there is always one game I try not to mention, and that is Neverwinter Nights.
 You can jump straight to the "Bad" section to find out why; but for the sake of objectivity, the game's good sides should be listed as well.

 Here and there you can find glimpses of genius that earned the company its stellar reputation.
 The writing is somewhat awkward, but some optional dialogue choices attempt to bring back the glory of the sprawling conversations and the moral decisions of Baldur's Gate.
 There is also humor to be found, if not in characterization, but in some of the dialogue lines.
 A few characters are promising and could have evolved into substantial figures if this side of the game were given any serious attention.
 In short, even what BioWare does without care and love is still not completely devoid of merits.